DatCaptainHorse/MAS-Additions/README.md

 # Reporting bugs and issues

-Report any bugs and issues you may have to the Issues tab If your case is urgent.
+Report any bugs and issues you may have to the Issues tab.

+If your case is urgent.
 Try contacting me through DatHorse#9516 on Discord